chuckstack/chuckstack.github.io/src-ls/terminology.md

 - Automates mapping the extracted details into a format for invoice upload in the ERP.

 It is important to note that most IT departments could do the same; however, it is also important to note that most IT departments are severely understaffed and behind on existing projects.
 Identifying superclerks and giving them the tools to automate their roles changes the game and can create an order of magnitude of improvement in both velocity and efficiency.

+## Tenant

+A tenant is a group of one or more [entities](./terminology.md#entity).
+There are times when a single organization manages completely disparate entities.
+When these entities do not share any aspect of their businesses, the organization will create the different entities in separate tenants.

+The chuck-stack is multi-tenant software without being multi-tenant SaaS.
+A single instance of the chuck-stack can support multiple tenants; however, there is no reason for us to try and create a single, monolithic service trying to cater all organizations in the world.
+Monolithic SaaS service carry inherent risks that make them susceptible to data breaches and cross-contamination.

+Our goal is to use well tested and commonly understood networking services to create isolated tenants of the chuck-stack.